ractivejs/template-spec/README.md

 Reference expressions are denoted by the property name `kx`, for reasons we won't go into.

-We'll use a horribly contrived reference expression to illustrate how they are represented in parse templates:
+We'll use a horribly contrived reference expression to illustrate how they are represented in parsed templates:

 ```js
 // Before